High-Level Parallelism and Nested Features for Dynamic Inference Cost and Top-Down Attention: Introduction

 \section{Introduction}

 One of the superior capabilities of the human brain is the ability to focus and accelerate processing when high-level knowledge is available.
-If we search a book in the bookshelf, the salt on the table, or our friend in a crowd, the human visual system is able to focus on target-relevant features and speed up processing considerably: Wolfe's measurements of human visual perception show that the reaction speed of such a guided visual search is usually higher compared to an unguided search \cite{Wolfe2021}.
-This aspect can also be observed across modalities.
-A recent neuroscience paper by Marian \etal~\cite{crossmodalinteraction} inspired this work, and argues that in the presence of audio signals such as a "meow," which already allow semantic inferences about a searched object, humans can speed up their visual search and perceive the object more quickly, e.g., a "cat".
-It is assumed that there is a contextual connection between modalities and thus, e.g., visual class-specific features for objects can be specifically activated.
-Even with the most advanced DL (Deep Learning) methods, such behavior cannot be easily reproduced \cite{10.3389/fnint.2020.00010}.
-So the question is: What would an artificial neural network have to look like to have that kind of acceleration capability?
+Not only does this save us energy, but it also increases our effectiveness and allows us to act in a very targeted manner.
+This perceptual ability is still challenging to achieve with current deep learning (DL) methods.
+If we search for a book on the bookshelf, the salt on the table, or our friend in the crowd, the human visual system is able to focus on target-relevant features and speed up processing considerably: Wolfe's measurements of human visual perception show that the reaction speed of such a guided visual search is usually significantly higher compared to an unguided search \cite{Wolfe2021}.
+This aspect is so general that it can also be observed across modalities.
+A recent neuroscience paper by Marian \etal~\cite{crossmodalinteraction}, which inspired this work, argues that in the presence of audio signals such as a ``meow'', which already allow semantic inferences about a searched object, humans can speed up their visual search and more quickly perceive the object, in this case, the cat.
+Marian \etal assume that there is a contextual connection between modalities and thus, for example, visual category-specific features for objects can be specifically activated.
+Even with recent DL methods, such behavior cannot be easily reproduced \cite{10.3389/fnint.2020.00010}.
+Widely used attention mechanisms, such as those used in transformer models, tend to be bottom-up, i.e.,~they focus on the given data \cite{attentionisalluneed}.
+This kind of attention is mainly statistically driven by many images or patches because these are needed for the mechanism to learn which features are more important than others for a particular decision.
+However, since we want to incorporate cues from the cognitive level (``meow'' $\rightarrow$ ``cat'') that include or exclude certain categories in processing, top-down attention is what we need.
+So the question is: How should we design an artificial neural network that has such focus and accelerated processing capability?
+We assume that we should be able to exclude irrelevant features from the process to reduce processing time.
+But DL methods are often described as black boxes \cite{aytekin}, so even the visualization of category-specific features is limited \cite{selvaraju2017gradcam}.
+This property makes it challenging to use top-down cues, e.g.,~target or context information \cite{soubarna}, which could be useful to focus on relevant features and speed up processing.
+Therefore, to access category-specific high-level features that are usually not directly addressable by top-down (context-derived) cues, we restructure, as shown in \autoref{Main figure}, the current convention (c.f.~\ref{fig:1a}) into the proposed \textbf{seq}uential-\textbf{par}allel (\textbf{SeqPar}) structure (c.f.~\ref{fig:2a}) and a nested approach (c.f.~\ref{fig:3a}).
+Recent neuroscience studies suggest that layer 2 in the primary visual cortex responds in a context-specific way through spatially separated neurons \cite{Liu2022, doi:10.1073/pnas.1316808111, engramscomeofage}, similar to what we intend here: Due to the parallelism of the layers towards the end of the network, features can be separated category-specifically \cite{featurespaceseparation}.
+They can now be amplified by simple scalar weighting, or processed by attention, while low and mid-level features can still be shared by all categories.
+Intuitively, this makes sense, since they are generic and useful for all categories.
+But for high-level features it makes less sense because eyes are not useful for cars, for example.